mauroao/nodejs-skeleton/README.md

 Description: <br />
 Launch application from terminal and use Visual Studio Code to attach process.

-1. Follow steps from 1 to 5 of the "*Debug application - Launch method*" chapter;
+1. Follow steps from 1 to 5 from "*Debug application - Launch method*" chapter;
 2. Open a **new** window Terminal (**not** the integrated Visual Studio terminal!);
 3. Navigate to `nodejs-skeleton` folder;
 4. Run command: